MorgueXIIV/FAYDE-on-Air-Pb-Ex/README.md

 FAYDE-on-air was built primarily for Linux systems, but is likely to work on Windows systems with minimal changes.
 Fayde-on-air has the following dependencies:

-* Rails v6.1.4.1 (but likely to work on any v6+ build of Rails)
+* Rails v6.1.4.1 (but likely to work on any v6+ build of Rails, possibly even earlier?)

-* Ruby v2.7.0
+* Ruby v2.7.0 (At least any 2.7.? version, and most likely 2.? version of Ruby should work with minimal adjustment if your local machine is picky about Ruby version)

 * Sqlite3 v1.4

-You will also require a copy of the Disco Elysium dialogue in a sqlite3 database.
-(Database instructions???)
+To create a local development copy for testing, first you will also require a copy of the relevant Disco Elysium game data in a sqlite3 database.
+While we have our own script to extract the data from the JSON format it can be exported in, it requires a lot of hand holding, and HTMLBanjo's [Disco Courier](https://github.com/htmlbanjo/disco-courier) may be of use to build an appropriate database [TODO: describe what's an "appropriate structure" here]

 Clone this repo using your preferred method.
 Once in the cloned directory, open your terminal and start your rails server with: ''' rails s '''

-If hosting for public / external access, start your rails server with ''' rails s -b 0.0.0.0 -p 80 '''. ""-b 0.0.0.0" instructs rails to bind to any valid ip address, -p tells rails which port to listen on.
-For websites this will usually be port 80.

-Ensure your firewall policies allow access to your machine at this port.

-Your rails server will now be accepting external connections.
-If you want the server to persist after you close your console window, consider using additional commands like [nohup or disown](https://unix.stackexchange.com/questions/3886/difference-between-nohup-disown-and)

 <h2>Next Steps</h2>

 Work is continuing to improve upon:

+* 1: Support for additional languages

-* 1: Improvements to layouts, usability etc
+* 2: Improvements to layouts, usability etc

-* 2: Formatting of Conversation Browser

 * 3: Technical Debts, optimisation and performance [Significant Progress made!]